Developer Guide

 The Algorithm

-The invariant maintained is that the sum of all payments made (values within paidByPayers
+The invariant maintained is that the sum of all payments made (values within paidByPayers) should equal the total expenditures incurred by the group (values within splitExpenses).

 Define surplus as the net amount each individual is owed by others.
 This ultimately means that some members have negative surplus, and some have positive surplus.